 Colombia is a middle-income country of 48 million people, with 5.2 million being aged 60 years and above.
 Dementia prevalence in Colombia according to the Survey on Health, Wellbeing and Ageing in Colombia, SABE study is 9.4%, with no national dementia plan.

 Alejandra Guerrero Barragán completed her medical studies at Universidad del Rosario in 2011.
 She conducted her residency in neurology at Universidad de la Sabana – Hospital Occidente de Kennedy between 2013 and 2017, where she served as chief resident in neurology.
 In the final year of her residency, she spent five months in the Memory Unit at Hospital de la Santa Creu i Sant Pau in Barcelona, Spain.
 She was part of Atlantic Fellows for Equity in Brain Health 2017 Cohort and spent 2 years at Trinity College Dublin.
-Alejandra is studying a Masters Degree in Public Health at Universidad de los Andes, Colombia.
-Nowadays, Guerrero works as a neurologist in Bogotá, Colombia and is clinical professor of neurology at Universidad de la Sabana, Colombia.
+Alejandra holds a Masters Degree in Public Health at Universidad de los Andes, Colombia.
+Nowadays, Guerrero works as a neurologist in Bogotá, Colombia.